 Continuous disruptive behavior will not be allowed.
 Disruptive students will be dealt with on an individual basis.
 Consequences may include:

 - Warning

 - Parent conference

 - Time-out within class, in another class, or in the

 - office

 - Parent contact to remove student from school

 - Out-of-school suspension

 - Expulsion from school

-- Temporary placement at the Elementary Support School

 Dismissal from School

 Early Check-Out of Students